Bringing Vintage Aircraft to Life since 2010

 Sorry, no view photo available

 In expectation that the Air Ministry would require an aircraft to replace the Hawker Hurricane in the future, Sydney Camm had began design work on a new aircraft in 1937.
 So when Specification F.18/37 was issued requiring a fighter powered by the Rolls-Royce Vulture or Napier Sabre engine and armament consisting of twelve guns, Hawker had most of the basic design ready and took the decision to produce two fighters.
-The Type N powered by the Sabre and the Type R powered by the Vulture.
+The Type N powered by the Napier Sabre and the Type R powered by the Rolls-Royce Vulture.

-The first examples of the Royal Air Force's new aircraft were delivered to No.56 Squadron at RAF Duxford on the 11th September 1941 for trials and a couple of fatal flaws were found on the Typhoon.
-These issues threatened the aircraft's future and nearly lead to its withdrawal.
+As 1941 began, the aircraft, now designated the Typhoon Mk IA, was ordered into production with the first example flying on the 27th May 1941.
+Powered by the 2,100-hp Napier Sabre I engine, its top speed was 405 mph with armament of twelve 0.303-in machine-guns, with the first example delivered to No. 56 Squadron based at RAF Duxford on the 11th September 1941 for trials.
+A couple of fatal flaws were found on the Typhoon, and these issues threatened the aircraft's future and nearly led to its withdrawal.
 One of these saw carbon monoxide leak into the cockpit as a result of poor sealing allowing engines fumes to overwhelm the pilot.
 This problem, despite improving the sealing, was never solved necessitating the pilot to use oxygen before starting the engine and until the engine had been shut down.
 The other pressing issue for the Typhoon was that the rear fuselage joint fatigued easily and lead to the tail section coming apart in mid-air which would require Hawker to provide a new, stronger, joint.

-There was some early success among these problems for the type, when to counteract the Luftwaffe's low-level tip and run raids by Focke-Wulf Fw 190s, which had the measure of the Spitfire Mk V in service at the time, No. 609 Squadron were equipped with the type and in its first week operating from RAF Manston shot down four Fw 190s during November 1941.
 It was as a low-level interceptor and ground attack aircraft that the Typhoon would be used as and development of the type was centred on this.
 The decision to use the aircraft in this role being influenced by its poor climb rate, which was worse than the Hurricane which it was meant to replace, and performance at high altitude.
 One further issue occurred with the Typhoon and that was its similarity at certain angles to the Fw 190 leading to an order on the 19th December 1942 for the aircraft to be painted underneath the wings with black and white stripes, after the addition of black stripes only proved unsatisfactory, in an effort to curb friendly fire incidents.
 It would not be until the 5th February 1944 that these stripes were removed from the aircraft.

-As the Typhoon started to overcome its problems, and now fitted with a 2,180-hp Napier Sabre IIA engine, the aircraft started to show its potential as a low-level interceptor/ground attack aircraft and during late 1942 into 1943 attacked various targets in France and the Low Countries and was also used as a night intruder.
-When rocket projectiles were added to the type during late 1943 it became a very potent weapon and played a crucial role in the lead up and aftermath of D-Day.

-Operating from airfields along the South Coast and in co-operation with other Southern based squadrons of fighter-bombers they attacked a variety of targets in the build up to D-Day.
+As the Typhoon started to overcome its problems, the aircraft started to show its potential as a low-level interceptor/ground attack aircraft and during late 1942 into 1943 attacked various targets in France and the Low Countries and was also used as a night intruder.
+When rocket projectiles were added to the type during late 1943 it became a very potent weapon, and operating from airfields along the South Coast they attacked a variety of targets in the build up to Operation Overlord, more commonly known as D-Day.
 These included shipping, bridges, communications, railways and anything else that would hamper the German response to the Normandy invasion.

 With the liberation of Europe in its early stages the Typhoon armed with rockets and as part of the Second Tactical Air Force was used for ground attacks.
 This lead to the development of the 'Cab Rank' which would see a constant patrol of aircraft at 10,000 ft and which would be called upon when required.
 The aircraft would prove invaluable in the role when dug in German tanks held up the Allied advance, and as soon as was possible the aircraft was operating in France enabling a faster response.

-Development of the Typhoon Mk IB continued and another engine upgrade saw the 2,260-hp Napier Sabre IIC installed.
-A Typhoon Mk II version was also being worked on but this aircraft was very different from the Typhoon Mk IB that it would be renamed and ended up as the Hawker Tempest.
+A Typhoon Mk II version was also being worked on, but this aircraft was very different from the Typhoon Mk IB that it would be renamed and ended up as the Hawker Tempest.
 Although the Typhoon operated mainly as a low-level interceptor/ground attack aircraft a night fighter version was considered.
-Fitted with Mk VI Airborne Interception radar a sole Typhoon NF Mk.IB appeared.
+Fitted with Airborne Interception radar Mk VI, a sole Typhoon NF Mk IB appeared.
 Some examples were also converted into fighter reconnaissance versions of which two configurations existed, one with two vertical cameras added and the other had a camera replacing the inner cannon on the port side.
 All were designated Typhoon FR Mk IB.

 In total 3,317 aircraft were produced.